-Birds, rats, and mice comprise approximately 90 percent of all animals in U.S. laboratories, yet they have no legal protection.
-Enacted in 1966, the Animal Welfare Act (AWA) was originally created to protect the health and well-being of all warm-blooded animals used in experiments.
-However, in 1972, birds, rats, and mice were specifically excluded from AWA regulations by the Secretary of Agriculture.
-In an effort to gain legal protection for birds, rats, and mice, AAVS launched Project Animal Welfare Act: An Act for All on April 30, 1998, at the National Press Club in Washington, DC.
+Birds, rats, and mice comprise approximately 90 percent of all animals in U.S. laboratories, yet they are not covered by the Animal Welfare Act (AWA) a law that provides regulatory oversight of commercial uses of animals, including in research and testing.
+Enacted in 1966, the Animal Welfare Act (AWA) was amended in 1970 to protect the health and well-being of all warm-blooded animals used in experiments.
+However, in 1971, birds, rats, and mice were specifically excluded from AWA regulations by the Secretary of Agriculture.
+In an effort to gain legal protection for birds, rats, and mice, AAVS launched Project Animal Welfare Act: An Act for All on April 30, 1998.

 Fight for Change

-In 1998, following earlier actions taken by prominent animal rights groups, ARDF and others filed a petition with the U.S. Department of Agriculture (USDA), requesting that the birds, rats, and mice exclusion be removed.
+In 1998, following earlier actions taken by prominent animal rights groups, AAVS and its affiliate, Alternatives Research & Development Foundation (ARDF) and others filed a petition with the U.S. Department of Agriculture (USDA), requesting that the birds, rats, and mice exclusion be removed.
 A year later, ARDF and two additional plaintiffs (a psychology student and InVitro International, a company that develops non-animal alternative test methods) filed a lawsuit against the USDA claiming that the agency did not have a legal basis to exclude the animals.

 On September 28, 2000, USDA settled the suit and agreed to begin the rulemaking process to grant protection of birds, rats, and mice.
 This process would include solicitation of comments from all stakeholders to assure that the regulations are enforceable.
 This agreement with USDA, granting birds, rats, and mice protection under the AWA, was hailed as one of the Top Ten Victories for Animals in 2000.